vanderkorn/vulgar/README.md

 ## Dependencies

-Once you have those, you should install these globals with `npm install --global`:
+Once you have those, you should install these global dependencies with `npm install --global`:

 - `webpack` (`$ npm install --global webpack`)
 - `webpack-dev-server` (`$ npm install --global webpack-dev-server`)